YunoHost-Apps/gotosocial_ynh/README.md

 To use the GoToSocial command line, you first need to place yourself in the folder of your instance:
 `cd /var/www/gotosocial/` or `cd /var/www/gotosocial__x/` (where `x` is the installation number of your instance, in the case of multi-installation)
-Feel free to refer to the [https://docs.gotosocial.org/en/latest/admin/cli/](GoToSocial command line documentation).
+Feel free to refer to the [GoToSocial command line documentation](https://docs.gotosocial.org/en/latest/admin/cli/).

 #### User creation